htmartin/tools--data-pathway/Labs for data zero.md

 - we will use actual job data to generate some data which matches that shape and distribution
 - learners will do some simple exploration in the job data using a similar tool to ice cream shop, but with the job data,

- # goal: show ice cream Shop and on the AIML one in Tuesday meeting with Coumara and tool group.
+ # Goal: Show ice cream shop and the AIML one in Tuesday meeting with Coumara and tool group.

 ###Number and timing of labs for data0